 What is the Process of Digital Transformation in Government?

-Effective government digital transformation is not for the feint of heart.
-This comes at a time where citizens are suspicious of government digital investments.
+Effective government digital transformation is not for the faint of heart.
+This comes at a time when citizens are suspicious of government digital investments.
 There are fundamental changes to government IT planning and execution necessary to succeed.
 The process of digital transformation in government must include:

 - Long-term vision: More digitally mature organizations have long-term coherent digital strategies.
 This must cross organizational boundaries to overcome multiple traditional, disconnected technology solutions with limited ability to obtain a consistent view of citizens.
 Digital objectives should be aligned with government priorities.